experientials/ziloo/Hardware/refs/m.2/USB_M2_BOARD_WIRING.md

-### M.2 Key B

-See EXPANSION document for more information.

-Note that some pins are connected to I/O Expander 2 meant for USB2 and Key B.

 ### T-USB Data and M.2 Key E Expansion

 Data is routed primarily over the two USB-C connectors via the Power Module, but it is also available over the two M.2 Expansion connectors.